damonhayhurst/cv/_collections/_education/birkbeck.md

 to: 2024-08-01
 tags: [Computational Modelling, Statistics, Psychology]
 ---
 Course focusing on cognitive systems and the modelling of their processes computationally.
+Thesis focused on whether search strategies employed in social decision making affected honest outcomes.